NoriSte/common-state-managers-approach/README.md

 # React State Management

-This project contains a possible approach for a unified management of different State Managers.
+This project contains a possible approach for unified management of different State Managers.

 ## Goals